kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 `DifferentialSnapshot` listener.
 This synchronous request/response mechanism removes the needs to persist the response payloads in etcd.

-Pagination parameters from the storage provider will be included in the listener's response to the user.
+Pagination parameters from the storage provider will also be included in the listener's response to the user.
 The user will be responsible for coordinating subsequent paginated requests.